Najam Sethi: Asia Cup Returns To Pakistan - UrduPoint

 “I want to assure the ACC, its commercial partners, participating countries, and the cricket fans in Pakistan and Sri Lanka that the PCB, as event hosts, will not leave any stone unturned in the successful delivery of the event that is so very critical to the sides featuring in the ICC Men’s Cricket World Cup 2023 in October/November in India.

-"I appreciate the efforts of ACC President Jay Shah to strengthen the council so that we cancollectively continue to protect each other's interests and also provide opportunities and platformsto emerging Asian nations", he added.
+“I appreciate the efforts of ACC President Jay Shah to strengthen the council so that we can collectively continue to protect each other’s interests and also provide opportunities and platforms to emerging Asian nations.”